-How to Destroy Hard Drive Data (And Why Sometimes It’s Best Not To)
+How to Destroy Hard Drive Data

 As more data is being stored and accessed, vulnerabilities increase along with the value of the information.
 It is estimated that 80 percent of corporate laptops and desktops store confidential or sensitive data, leading many to wonder how to destroy hard drive data.
 As we begin to realize the value of this data the protection of it becomes more of a concern, not only to businesses but to consumers as well.
 This may be the reason data breach costs are increasing.